All Products

 The protocol that is used for health checks.
 Valid values:

-• TCP: To perform TCP health checks, SLB sends SYN packets to the backend server to check whether the port of the backend server is available to receive requests.
+• TCP: TCP health checks send TCP SYN packets to a backend server to probe the availability of backend servers.

-• gRPC: To perform gRPC health checks, SLB sends POST or GET requests to a backend server to check whether the backend server is healthy.
+• gRPC: gRPC health checks send POST or GET requests to a backend server to check whether the backend server is healthy.

 HTTP

-The timeout period for a health check response.
-If a backend server, such as an Elastic Compute Service (ECS) instance, does not return a health check response within the specified timeout period, the server fails the health check.
-Unit: seconds.
+The timeout period of a health check response.
+If a backend server does not respond within the specified timeout period, the backend server is declared unhealthy.
+Unit: seconds

 5

 The number of times that an unhealthy backend server must consecutively pass health checks before it is declared healthy.
-In this case, the health status changes from fail to success.
+In this case, the health check status of the backend server changes from fail to success.

 Default value: 3.